Aspire-Infolabs/FWI_Prediction_Batch8/README.md

-Fire Weather Index (FWI) Predictor :
+## Fire Weather Index (FWI) Predictor :

-A cutting-edge machine learning web application designed to predict the Fire Weather Index (FWI) using key meteorological and fire-danger parameters.
-This project was developed as part of the Infosys Springboard Virtual Internship Program.Wildfires are becoming more frequent and dangerous due to climate change and extreme weather conditions, causing serious damage to forests, wildlife, and human life.
+A cutting-edge machine learning web application designed to predict the Fire Weather Index (FWI) using key meteorological and fire-danger parameters..Wildfires are becoming more frequent and dangerous due to climate change and extreme weather conditions, causing serious damage to forests, wildlife, and human life.
 An automated machine learning–based system is needed to provide fast and reliable fire risk predictions.

-Project Goal:
+## Project Goal:
 To create a fully functional Fire Weather Index prediction platform that:

 1. Collects real-time environmental inputs